 Finally, dictating forms will increase costs due to having to comply with more expensive building construction regulations, insurance requirements, and lending requirements.

 5. Internal Guest Suite

 Allow all residential lots the ability to add an internal guest suite (“accessory apartment”) .

-[PC Amendment R26, passed 13-0, mistakenly labeled these INTERNAL ADUs, which are separated units with applicable The local laws and regulations that cover what kinds of buildings can be built on land and (often) the uses of those buildings.
-The reasons for the laws are safety, public health, navigation/transportation, and looks., no internal connections and even the ability to condo-regime and sell—and confusion/mis-labeling led staff to oppose the amendment and it not being included in first reading’s consent agenda.]
+[PC Amendment R26, passed 13-0, mistakenly labeled these INTERNAL ADUs, which are separated units with applicable building code, no internal connections and even the ability to condo-regime and sell—and confusion/mis-labeling led staff to oppose the amendment and it not being included in first reading’s consent agenda.]